darbhakiran/mft-cloud/mft-kubernetes/Readme.md

 ```

 **Note:**
 1. <source_image>:<tag> - Is the image you want to tag.
-This must be a fully qualified name, that is must include exact name as you see in command output of `ibmcloud cr images`
+Use exact name and tag of the docker image as you see in your local environment.
+You can find this by running command `docker images` on your local environment.
 2. Replace <region> with the name of your region.
 Replace <my_namespace> with the namespace that you created in **Setup a namespace** section.
 3. Replace <new_image_repo> and <new_tag> with the target image repository name and chose a tag for it.
 4. Run the command for mqadvanced image and also for the agent redistributable image.